 Alright, NSW’s best country pubs.
 The rules are, if it’s got VB on tap, a gravy-loaded schnitty worth your weekly calorie intake, or a cosy fireplace—we rate it.

 Country pubs are the bee’s knees and it’s not just because they know a thing or two about plating up wholesome feeds.
 It’s because they ooze that all-Aussie no-frills air you simply can’t dig up anywhere else.
 They’re all about supporting local producers, brewers, and musical talent plus, they never fail to reel in a crowd that serves up some solid bants.

-Jump in the car, here are the best country pubs in NSW to visit this winter.
+Jump in the car, here are the best country pubs in NSW to visit.